 Spraying too Close

-Similar to overspraying, standing too close to the object while you’re spraying will give you uneven results.
+Similar to overspraying, standing too close to the object while you’re spraying is one of the most common painting mistakes.
+Without the correct distance between nozzle and surface, it’s likely you will get uneven, tacky results.
 It’s recommended that you stand 200-300 mm away.

 When spray painting, it’s vital that you keep your hand movements fluid and consistent so as not to create more paint build up on certain parts of the object.
 This is a difficult skill to master at first and so uneven strokes are a common problem.
 You should also overlap your strokes to stop lines between strokes from becoming visible.